12: Just Another Body

 J had made schedules and kept minutes for enough meetings.
 She knew management, she had flowcharts, and she’d applied that skillset to team organization.
-The conclusion of a mission, certainly one so… eventful, warranted a retrospective, an analysis, a breakdown.
+The conclusion of a mission, certainly one so… eventful, warranted an analysis, a retrospective, a breakdown.

 A postmortem.